The Forever Purge is a 2021 American dystopian action-thriller film about a rogue group that continues the practice despite its abolition.

 ” …continues the franchise’s conscious move away from horror and further into action, which means that while the film is never scary, and never really tries to be, there’s at least a pacey escalation of set-pieces, decent enough to keep us awake but generic enough for us to forget them soon after.”
 The Guardian

 “If only The Forever Purge really dug into its subject to come up with something beyond the usual talking points and by-now familiar action beats.
 The movie skips along the surface of the issues and misses a few chances it sets up for itself to deliver something dramatically and/or sociopolitically stimulating.”
 Rue Morgue

 ” …crude, if occasionally accurate, politics, and action-heavy second- and third-acts to satisfy our individual and collective need for the equally crude catharsis of seeing random and not-so-random villains get their well-earned comeuppance in increasingly brutal, violent ways.
 In both cases, The Forever Purge unapologetically succeeds.”
 Screen Anarchy

-Delayed from an original July 2020 release date due to the COVID-19 pandemic, The Forever Purge is now scheduled to be released by Universal Pictures on July 2, 2021, having been brought forward a couple of weeks.
+Delayed from an original July 2020 release date, The Forever Purge was released by Universal Pictures on July 2, 2021.

 Cast and confirmed characters: